onap/doc/docs/platform/architecture/index.rst

 Policy-Driven Workload Optimization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. warning:: The ONAP :strong:'OOF' project is :strong:'deprecated'.

 The ONAP Optimization Framework (OOF) provides a policy-driven and model-driven framework for creating optimization applications for a broad range of use cases.
 OOF Homing and Allocation Service (HAS) is a policy driven workload